 Why?
 Why not?

 Why should I commute?
 Why should I not commute?
 As the preparation for college began, these two simple questions circulated my thoughts day and night, seven days a week.
 The debate continued throughout the summer.
-Childish questions arose like;"Will I miss out on the Full College Experience?"
+Childish questions arose like;

 "How will I make friends?''